Bombardier-Boeing dispute expected to drag on; Government source expects Bombardier loss - Article - BNN

 "There is a strong possibility that the commission will decide against Bombardier because there is a tendency in the current climate for all tribunals and agencies involved in trade to take protectionist decisions," he said in an interview.

-The USITC is expected to decide Friday afternoon if Boeing suffered harm from the CSeries and whether import duties totalling 292.21 per cent sanctioned by the Commerce Department will be applied.
+The USITC is expected to decide Friday afternoon if Boeing suffered harm from the CSeries and whether import duties totalling 292.21 per cent sanctioned by the Department of Commerce will be applied.

 Bombardier needs to win support from three of four commissioners since Boeing wins on a tie vote.